Join Our Team

 • Attend mandatory training sessions and pursue additional professional development opportunities.

-• Adhere to the professional standards and ethical guidelines set forth by AAMFT (American Association for Marriage and Family Therapy).
+• Adhere to professional and ethical guidelines set forth by AAMFT (American Association for Marriage and Family Therapy) and other relevant professional standards.

-• Participate in community events, workshops, and seminars to promote mental health awareness and the practice's services.
+• Participate in community outreach opportunities when available to promote mental health awareness and healthy relationships.

 • Master's degree or higher in Marriage and Family Therapy, Counseling, Social Work, Psychology, or a related field.

-• Familiarity with various therapeutic modalities effective for couples and families (i.e., Emotionally Focused Therapy (EFT), Gottman Method, Narrative Therapy, Structural Family Therapy, Solution-Focused Brief Therapy, etc.)
+• Familiarity with evidence-based therapeutic modalities effective for couples and families, such as: Emotionally Focused Therapy (EFT), Gottman Method, Structural Family Therapy, Narrative Therapy, Solution-Focused Brief Therapy, Internal Family Systems (IFS), or Imago Relationship Therapy.

 • Ability to work both independently and collaboratively within a team environment.